wjbmattingly/ushmm-holocaust-testimonies/blog.md

 len(files)
 ```

-Once we have all the files, we can then iterate over each one and convert it
+Once we have all the files, we can then iterate over each PDF, convert them to a collection of images, and then OCR each image.
+Finally, we can add the OCR of each image to a `text` string object.
+This will allow us to convert an entire PDF into a single string of raw text.

 ```python
 for filename in files: